5G-MAG/rt-5gms-application-provider/README.md

 A web-based Graphical User Interface for 5GMS management that uses the aforementioned Python classes and interacts with the 5GMS Application Function.
-The source files and the documentation are located in the `management-ui` folder of this repository
+The source files and the documentation are located in the `management-ui` folder of this repository.

 The installation instructions for the Management UI can be found [here](management-ui/README.md).